nodef/extra-fs/README.md

 📜 [Files](https://unpkg.com/extra-fs/),
 📰 [Docs](https://nodef.github.io/extra-fs/).

+The file system we use today has its origins in the UNIX file system.
+A file is simply a chunk of data (bytes).
+Each file has a locally unique name and associated properties which can be grouped together in a hierarchy of directories.
+Given the tree-structure, a file can be uniquely identified by its full path.

+Access to a file is provided by the file system though the use of a file descriptor.
+This can be obtained from [open].
+Once a file has been used, it should be closed with [close].
+TODO!

 This package provides **async versions of functions** (in addition to the existing *sync* and *callback*-based functions) in the inbuilt [fs] module, exposed as `*Async()` from the `fs.promises` namespace.
 They can be used with